Chart Color Schemes

 Mermaid Beach - Broadbeach features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 54.4% of all households, including 12.5% couples with children, 32.7% couples without children, and 8.1% single parent families.
 Non-family households constitute the remaining 45.6%, with lone person households at 35.6% and group households comprising 10.0%.
-The median household size is 1.9 people, smaller than the Rest of Qld average of 2.3.
+The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households